-Please take a moment to watch the video and read the information regarding the Opiate and Heroin Epidemic that is ravaging our country, our states, our communities...and its impact on our own Kettering Community.
+Please take a moment to watch the video and read the information below regarding the Opiate and Heroin Epidemic that is ravaging our country, our states, our communities...and its impact on our own Kettering Community.

 The Kettering City Schools are proud to partner with the City of Kettering in bringing awareness and information about the opiate and heroin epidemic to our community: